Saylor Academy: Courses

 On its website, the foundation offers 317 free, college-level courses, which are selected as typical courses in high enrollment majors at traditional U.S. colleges.
-Content is accessible without needing to register or log into the website, however an account is required to gain access to final exams, and a free certificate of completion.
+Content is accessible without needing to register or log into the website; however an account is required to gain access to final exams and a free certificate of completion.

 The foundation works with consultants to design the courses, typically university and college faculty members or subject experts.
-The consultant develops a blueprint for the course, then researches open educational resources (OER) to supply the course with lectures, texts, and other resources.
+The consultants develop a blueprint for the course, then research open educational resources (OER) to supply the course with lectures, texts, and other resources.
 If suitable texts and documents are not found, the foundation works with faculty to compile new materials which it releases to the OER community under a Creative Commons license.
 Each course is accompanied by an assessment.

-Accreditation and credentialing
+Credentialing

-The Saylor Academy is accredited within the NCCRS.
-According to the company, they have experimented with digital badges through the Open Badge Infrastructure.
+The Saylor Academy offers some courses with college credit recommendations from the National College Credit Recommendation Service, a program of the University of the State of New York, and through the ACE National Guide, a program of the American Council on Education.
+According to the Saylor Academy, they have experimented with digital badges through the Open Badge Infrastructure.

-Through cooperation with other organizations, the Saylor Academy can offer degrees.
+Saylor Academy courses can be transferred for credit towards undergraduate degrees.
+However, Saylor Academy is not accredited to award degrees itself and not all accredited higher educational institutions accept credit earned for courses at Saylor Academy.